-A screening report was completed on the 28th of March 2022 and A "Very High" environmental sensitivity rating was indicated for the Aquatic Biodiversity theme.

-As per the procedures for the assessment and minimum criteria for reporting on identified environmental themes (Aquatic Biodiversity) in terms of Sections 24(5)(a) and (h) and 44 of the National Environmental Management Act, 1998, when applying for Environmental Authorisation (March 2020), "Where the information gathered from the site sensitivity verification differs from the screening tool designation of "very high" aquatic biodiversity sensitivity, and it is found to be of a "low" sensitivity, an Aquatic Biodiversity Compliance Statement must be submitted.".
+A screening report was completed on 30 May 2024 and A "Very High" environmental sensitivity rating was indicated for the Aquatic Biodiversity theme.
+As per the procedures for the assessment and minimum criteria for reporting on identified environmental themes (Aquatic Biodiversity) in terms of Sections 24(5)(a) and (h) and 44 of the National Environmental Management Act, 1998, when applying for Environmental Authorisation (March 2020), "where the information gathered from the site sensitivity verification differs from the screening tool designation of "low" aquatic biodiversity sensitivity, and it is found to be of a "very high" sensitivity, an Aquatic Biodiversity Specialist Assessment must be submitted.
 Therefore, specialist input is required in this regard.